FAQ About Adopting

 Do you work with Jewish families hoping to adopt?
 If so, is the timing for finding a placement longer than for Christian families?
 Do the birthmothers you work with generally have a preference for religion?

 Abrazo works with adoptive families of all faiths, as long as they are able to comply with agency policies and can ensure any child placed in their care will receive full access to quality healthcare.
-The majority of placing parents with whom the agency works do ask to match with couples of the Christian faith, which can extend the waiting time for those of other backgrounds.
+The majority of placing parents with whom the agency works do ask to match with Christian or Catholic couples, which can extend the waiting time for those of other faith backgrounds.

 Do you find that prospective families in their mid-to-late 40s are at a disadvantage in the process?